 To perform a one-time import of LDAP users:

-- 1 In the Explorer pane, expand the Administration root element > Security. - 2 Right-click Users and select Import Users to display its dialog box:
+- 1 In the Explorer pane, expand the Administration root element > Security. - 2 Right-click Users and select Import Users to display its dialog box. - 3 Configure the following required properties for authentication settings: